Company Logo - Home Link

 This upscale neighborhood can be easily reached by funicular, metro, or bus.

 The Medieval Castel Sant'Elmo is found there.
-Its terrace provides 360-degree views of the area and it's highly recommended by many tourists despite the steep climb to the top.
+I enjoy 360-degree views of the area from its terrace and it's highly recommended by me despite the steep climb to the top.

-The monastery Certosa e Museo di San Martino is also there and leaves visitors in awe with its stunning interior and works by Italian masters.
+The monastery Certosa e Museo di San Martino is also here and leaves me in awe with its stunning interior and works by Italian masters.

 There are also lovely cafes and restaurants, markets, places to buy pizza and gelato, a football stadium, shopping, and some architecturally beautiful neighborhoods to walk through.